 To round off, the success of content marketing is dependant on a variety of factors.
 There is no sure-fire way of ensuring that your LinkedIn post goes viral.
 However, with the above tips, you should be well on your way to fashion yourself as a LinkedIn influencer in your industry.

 Struggling to find the time to write thought leadership pieces?
-Our content and copywriting team will work with you to create bespoke posts that you can publish on your website and on LinkedIn.
+Our content and content marketing team will work with you to create bespoke posts that you can publish on your website and on LinkedIn.
 Contact us today for professional guidance.